yahweh90/Documentation-Practice/README.md

-# Sun Wu Kong Gattsu
+# Sun Wu Kong Poon :peach:

 A honeypot is a security mechanism used in cybersecurity to detect, deflect, or counteract attempts at unauthorized use of information systems.
 It typically consists of a computer, data, or network site that appears to be part of a legitimate network but is actually isolated and monitored,